Your complete Catalina Island hiking guide! These are the best trails and viewpoints to discover a completely different side of the island.

 - There’s little shade on the hiking trails – Bring more water than you think you’ll need, take your time going up those hills, bring a hat, and try to hike early in the day.

 - Catalina hills are no joke – Catalina Island is full of huge hills and most of these hiking trails reflect that.
-Be prepared for some steady and steep inclines and declines if you want to go hiking on Catalina Island.
+Be prepared for some steady and steep inclines and declines if you want to go hiking on Catalina Island and bring proper footwear.

 - Camp overnight where you can – If you have the time, do some backpacking and spend a night or two at different campsites.
 There are a lot of side trails from different backcountry campsites that are worth discovering without necessarily needing to do the whole Trans-Catalina Trail.